wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.in.1

 <p class=fip id=p1>
-1.&emsp;The Bible says that you should go with a brother twice as far as he asks.
+1. The Bible says that you should go with a brother twice as far as he asks.
 <sup>2</sup>It certainly does not suggest that you set him back on his journey.
 <sup>3</sup>Devotion to a brother cannot set you back either.
 <sup>4</sup>It can lead only to mutual progress.